-It is illegal to fit an HID conversion kit to a vehicle as it brings the headlamp out of standards compliance by producing poor beam patterns and light that is far too bright to be safe.
+It is illegal to fit an HID or LED conversion kit to a vehicle as it brings the headlamp out of standards compliance by producing poor beam patterns and light that is often far too bright to be safe.
 The bulbs can also produce light that is noticeably blue and not the required substantially white or amber colour.
 Vehicle and headlamp manufacturers do not permit this modification, and these kits cannot be LVV certified.

 It is permitted to replace a complete halogen headlamp unit with a complete HID or LED headlamp unit.
 If the vehicle is required to meet an approved safety standard for headlamps, only approved headlamps can be retrofitted (see Figure 4-1-1).

 The dipped-beam headlamps may be positioned at a height exceeding 1.2m if a road maintenance implement (eg, snowplough or roadsweeper) fitted to the front of the vehicle would obscure headlamps placed at a height of 1.2m or less.

 It is acceptable for a pair of dipped-beam headlamps to consist of one symmetric and one asymmetric dipped-beam headlamp.
 However, in some cases this may result in one lamp being noticeably brighter than the other lamp in the pair.
 In that case, the vehicle inspector may determine that the dipped beams differ noticeably in light intensity, and the lamps fail the inspection.
 Note that a beamsetter’s luxmeter cannot measure the light intensity of a dipped beam headlamp.

 Distance from ground to centre of light source

 That specified by the vehicle or headlamp manufacturer